EnnTere/320H-React_Web_App/README.md

     - Cleaned up the CSS slightly so it was easier to see all the components that were rendering.

 5. Determined which components should own what state
-  - At this point I wasn't sure what task to start on next because I had failed to priotize these later tasks.
-I refactored the Packs component, and then realized I wasn't prioritzing the assignment requirements.
+  - At this point I wasn't sure what task to start on next because I had failed to prioritize these later tasks.
+I refactored the Packs component, and then realized I wasn't prioritizing the assignment requirements.
 I then tried to add some additional functionality to useEffect and refactor it into useReducer.

-6. Added Inverse Data Flow?
+6. Added Inverse Data Flow
+  - Maybe the most challenging part to think through?
+Decided Pack component should manages the `set` state because the `set` property is only determined by which pack you open.
+    - Cards then receives the prop so it can fetch cards specific to the selected `set`